 Apologia's "Exploring Creation Series" is the #1 science curriculum for homeschoolers!
 I think it is the very best way to teach a family all at once, since it covers ages K-6th grade.
-Instead of trying to do a "cover everything" approach, Apologia textbooks are very specific to one field of science, such as Botany, Zoology, Astronomy, etc. which is not what we are used to for young children, but oh, it works so well!
+Instead of trying to do a "cover everything" approach, Apologia textbooks are very specific to one field of science—such as Botany, Zoology, Astronomy, Human Anatomy and Physiology, Chemistry and Physics—which is not what we are used to for young children, but oh, it works so well!
 We can really delve into the subject!
 One textbook is to be used as a year-long family unit study which I really appreciate, as it is so much easier to teach all the kids the same topic, and do the experiments together.

 The chapters are fun to read aloud together, as the tone is conversational, like "let's all learn together!"
 There are hands-on activities, and experiments at the end of each chapter that we had a good time doing, plus they didn't use any odd ingredients so I could really pull them together quickly—I love that!
 Each student develops their own science notebook that contains their writing "narrations" of the things they have learned along with their illustrations, vocabulary words, projects, etc. This really works and is fun!
 My kids were excited about the cool science notebooks they were involved making.